 If I had it to do all over again, I’d just buy a big bag of 6mm pins and sockets for the motor phases.
-They are only 50% fatter than the tiny 4mm bullets, but their mass means they can carry double the current.
-They can seat wire diameters up to the 10ga and and also the very fat 8ga.
+They are only 50% fatter than the tiny 4mm bullets, but their added length and mass means they can carry double the current.
+They can seat wire diameters up to 10ga and and also the very fat 8ga.

 The wooden edge of my soldering box has holes drilled into it of various diameters.
 This allows me to insert a male or female connector (with the back-end socket facing up) to hold the connector as another “third hand” while I solder the wire tip into it. (*sips beer and stares off into space…”Why won’t anyone lend me a hand?”)

 I use a refillable butane-flame barbecue lighter for portability.
 If I was on an assembly line, I’d use an electric heat gun.
 The unit shown has a flexible neck, and can throw a flame directly downwards, or in any direction.